Stake Center # 182-B

 The final grades will be assigned according to the following scale:

-As usual I will not calculate final scores and grades using percentages nor record them on the Canvas system.
-I calculate final scores and grades using my old and faithful Excel spreadsheet.
+Final grades will not be determined by percentages shown on the Canvas system.
 But you will be able to estimate your final grade by observing this grading scale.

 A 585-600 B- 525-539 D+ 460-474 A- 570-584 C+ 505-524 D 445-459 B+ 555-569 C 490-504 D- 430-444 B 540-554 C- 475-489 F 001-429